DevOps-MBSE/AaC/docs/docs/extending/index.md

 # Extending AaC

 AaC was built with extension at the heart of our design philosophy.
 We know every teams needs are different.
-AaC allows you to extent both the modeling language and the functionallity of the AaC tool.
+AaC allows you to extent both the modeling language and the functionality of the AaC tool.